mwong510ca/15Puzzle_OptimalSolver/README.md

 Read [Solver Enhancement - standard version] for details.

 ### Enhancement - [self learning feature]
 45 seconds seems pretty good, but I still not satisfy with it.
-The maximum estimate is 68 and the maximum moves is 80, so the [interactive deepening A*] has to loop through all nodes that will not have solution before it reach the solution depth.
+The maximum estimate is 68 and the maximum moves is 80, so the IDA* has to loop through all nodes that will not have solution before it reach the solution depth.
 If I can boost the estimate to the solution depth, it will drop the search time dramatically.

 I started with 17 known 80 moves puzzles as reference boards to boost the estimate over 68.
 It works but still missed a lot.
 I applied the same concept to any puzzle that takes over 8 seconds to solve, the solver with pattern database 7-8 will automatically stored it as reference board.
 Also stored first 8 solution moves to boost the search time within a second.